-King Tai Wu-- Remarkable Monarch Inspired by Supernatural Power
+King Tai Wu — Remarkable Monarch Inspired by Supernatural Power

-Partly because he was still a teenager when he ascended the throne, he paid more attention to have fun or pursue a fancy lifestyle, instead of political issues and administration works.
+Partly because he was still a teenager when he ascended the throne, he paid more attention to having fun or pursuing an extravagant lifestyle instead of political issues and administration work.

 One day, a paper mulberry grew under a big mulberry in Tai Wu's palace; more surprisingly, those two trees grew very tall within seven days.

 Delightfully, those two unusual trees withered very soon after he became a good king.

-King Pan Geng -- Monarch of Renascent
+King Pan Geng — Monarch of Renascent

-The king’s brothers, uncles and even cousins all fought over the throne, which caused a huge decline for the empire.
+The king’s brothers, uncles, and even cousins all fought over the throne, which caused a considerable decline in the empire.

 You Might Also Like: